-Tonight – September 4, 2017 – Neptune comes closest to Earth for the year.
-Then, one day later, on September 5, it reaches opposition – when it is most opposite the sun in our sky for this year.
+On September 4, Earth and Neptune are closest for 2017.
+One day later, on September 5, Neptune reaches opposition, when it is 180 degrees from the sun in our sky.
 By closest, we don’t mean close.
-Neptune, the 8th planet outard from the sun, lodges in the outskirts of our solar system and at opposition lies 29 times farther away from Earth than Earth lies from our sun.
+Neptune, the 8th planet outward from the sun, lodges in the outskirts of our solar system and at opposition lies 29 times farther away from Earth than Earth lies from our sun.

 Neptune is said to be at opposition – opposite the sun in Earth’s sky – whenever our planet Earth in its orbit passes between the sun and Neptune.
 That’s what’s happening over the next couple of days.
-This year, in 2017, the moon turns full only one day after Uranus reaches opposition.
+In 2017, the moon turns full only one day after Neptune reaches opposition.

 In fact, the full moon will actually occult (swing in front of) Neptune on the night of September 5-6, 2017 (though only in the extreme southern part of the globe).
 This occultation of Neptune will be nearly impossible to observe, so the International Occultation Timing Association (IOTA) doesn’t bother to list the occultation times as it does for other lunar occultations of Neptune.

 Because we’re more or less between Netune and the sun around now, Neptune is rising in the east around the time of sunset, climbing highest up for the night around midnight and setting in the west around sunrise.

 As viewed from Earth now, this world is in front of the constellation Aquarius the Water Carrier.

 Opposition is a special event.
 When any planet outside of Earth’s orbit is at or near opposition, Earth comes closest to that planet for the year, and that planet, in turn, shines most brightly in our sky.
 Even at opposition, however, Neptune, the eighth planet outward from the sun, is not all that close and it’s not all that bright.